Process payroll runs

 The pay group must have Gen. Journal Template and Gen. Journal Batch configured for GL posting to work.
 If existing unposted journal lines are found in the batch, an error is raised with an option to view the journal.

-- Select Pay
+- Choose the Pay action.

 Note